Don’t tell Rick Stein, but we think that Brixham has started becoming a bit of a foodie destination on the quiet over the last few years.

 The Guardhouse at Berry Head – This is ‘the’ morning brunch cafe for us up on Berry Head in the old fort.
 When you take a walk up there make sure you have left room for their bacon sandwiches and/or cakes!

-The Prince William – the big “outside” pub by the Marina is great on a sunny day – owned by the same people who run Liberty, and with a decent kitchen too.
+The Prince William – the big “outside” pub by the Marina is great on a sunny day, and has recently uipped its menu game too.
+It’s owned by the same group who also run Liberty, The Mermaid, Olive and the Bistro too – so if you visit a few of them on your holiday you might recognise some of the same staff over the course of the week.

 The Market House – the large pub/gastro pub on the harbour opposite the pirate ship, with plenty of outside space.
 Always a safe choice, even though it’s got a hint of brewery-owned ‘chain’ pub about it – the other advantage is that you can see how busy it is from the front windows of our house !